xtanion/test-jwe/README.md

     """
     # find public certificate from the searchRegistry method
     # encrypt payload using public certificate of the recipient
-    # (public certificate of the recipient can be find )
+    # (public certificate of the recipient is used so that the recipient can decrypt it using his private key)
     # Returns a JWE (json) object with encrypted fields
     return JWE
 ```